 Gross negligence is typically defined as the failure to act with a standard level of competence that an average person would have exercised in the same or similar situation.

 So, if an automated external defibrillator user follows the instructions to the best of their ability and still experiences an unfortunate result, they cannot be held liable.
-But, if that same person ignores the instructions and breaks the victim’s rib, that could be cause for a lawsuit.
+But, if that same person ignores the instructions and breaks the victim’s rib, that could cause a lawsuit.

 Obtain Permission